Jenelle Evans Throws A Tantrum About Filming ‘Teen Mom 2’ With Mom Barbara Evans

 — Jenelle Evans (@PBandJenelley_1) March 7, 2017

 Right now, Jenelle Evans is fighting her mom in court for Jace to be returned to her.
 Nothing has actually been done up until this point except depositions, but the judge has yet to actually hear the case.
-Last week, Evans was supposed to appear on the Teen Mom 2 live aftershow, but she refused to participate because her mother was also scheduled as a guest.
+Last week, Evans was supposed to appear on the Teen Mom 2 Live show, but refused to partake because her mother was also scheduled as a guest.
 Barbara Evans attended the taping and answered the questions she was asked.
 Jenelle remained pouting in the hotel room and received some backlash for her actions.
 In fact, Teen Mom 2 fans called her out for leaving her newborn daughter back home while she traveled to California for the taping of the live show.
-When she didn’t show up, there was even more mud slung in her direction.
-She had extended her stay to appear on the final live show, which aired last night, and she was a no-show once again.
+When she didn’t even show up, there was even more mud slung in her direction.
+She had extended her stay to appear on the final live show which aired last night and she was a no-show once again.
 Evans had apparently decided to go back home after all of the criticism happened when she didn’t appear as scheduled the first time.

 These two have a new hobby. #Brothers ????????